-- 1. Public Works continues working on a more sustainable development model through new or updated ordinances that will require developers to design using sustainable techniques and materials resulting in sustainable developments. - Updated Sewer Plans and Sewer Area Study pages on our website. - 2.
+- 1. Public Works continues working on a more sustainable development model through new or updated ordinances that will require developers to design using new techniques and materials resulting in sustainable developments. - 2.
 Public Works continues to remove 100 percent of reported graffiti within 72 hours in the unincorporated County and Flood Control District channels.
 This high level of service helped reduce blight in our communities.
-Almost 2 million square feet of graffiti was removed in this quarter (October-December 2020). - 3.
+Approximately 2 million square feet of graffiti is removed each guarter. - 3.
 Public Works continues to remove trash, junk, debris, inoperable vehicles, and overgrowth from private properties through Property Rehabilitation/Code Enforcement program.
 The program promotes community safety and community enhancement and helps to protect property values, preserve residential neighborhoods, and enhance the overall quality of life in communities.
 It also demonstrates the public service commitment of the County. - 4.
 Public Works recognizes that the film production industry is significant to the economic vitality in the region.
-During this quarter (October-December 2020), 160 Film Permits were issued.
-Initially during COVID-19, Health Orders were issued directing the suspension of film and television production.
-On June 12, 2020, a modified Health Order was issued which allowed for film production to gradually resume, once the required protocols for infection control and distancing are implemented.
+For the Third Quarter (January March 2021), 107 Film Permits were issued.